RustedBones/capturl/README.md

 All the `apply`/`create` methods accepting String input will be validated against [RFC 3987](https://tools.ietf.org/rfc/rfc3987.txt) compliant parsers to create the model classes.

-If you are sure about your input, and don't want to skip validation for efficiency reason, you can construct the models using the implementation classes. eg:
+If you are sure about your input, and want to skip validation for efficiency reason, you can construct the models using the implementation classes. eg:

 ```scala